vickyrare/workspace/README.md

 Blog application:

-This application is built using Spring Boot and Thymeleafs.
+This application is built using Spring Boot, Thymeleafs and Bootstrap.

 Prerequisites:

-You need to install MySQL and then create a database called blog.
+You need to install Postgres and then create a database called blog.

 Open Blog\src\main\resources\config\application.properties and provide a profile(prod or dev).